ts-rest/ts-rest/.changeset/stale-games-draw.md

 ---
-'@ts-rest/nest': major
+'@ts-rest/nest': minor
 ---

-Add option to disable request validation
+- feat: Add option to disable request validation

-This is useful when a user wants to perform validation themselves or handle validation errors in their own way
+  - This is useful when a user wants to perform validation or handle validation errors themselves